cdl-geneseo/geneseo-dictionary/B/Bitchface.md

 # Bitchface

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bitchface

 Created by  Unknown User (kla8) on Nov 19, 2012

 n.
 Pronunciation: Amer. / bɪtʃ-feɪs 1.
 A person who is often/mostly described as a bitch.
 “Man, she is such a bitchface.”K. Andryshak, 2012